po1sigala/live/02-Lesson-Plans/Part-Time/18-Week_NoSQL/README.md

 * In the next unit, we will spend a lot of time practicing performance optimizing techniques.
 This should serve as a transition into the React unit.
 If necessary, replace some activities in the next unit with review/skipped activities from this unit.

 ## Career Connection
-Remind students that related Career Services material can be found in their [important folder](../../../01-Class-Content/18-NoSQL/04-Important/CAREER-CONNECTION.md).
+Remind students that related Career services material can be found in their [important folder](../../../01-Class-Content/18-NoSQL/04-Important/CAREER-CONNECTION.md).

-If you'd like more information on Career Services, visit the [Career Services resources page](https://mycareerspot.org/).
+If you'd like more information on Career services, visit the [Career services resources page](https://careernetwork.2u.com/).

 ## Helpful Links